Student Portal Information Architecture and Interface Design

 Introduction

-The university's request sounded simple, "redesign the student portal to improve the student and faculty experience."
+The university's request sounded simple, "redesign the school's intranet to improve the student and faculty experience."
 With this task, I went into the project thinking it would be a simple UI redesign.

 However, I quickly learned it would be more challenging than I expected.
 I found myself immersed in and humbled by figuring out how to organize information for navigability, working within the technical limits of a student information system, and having only one developer.